 Musical Tots, 4-36 months

-There's no shortage of classes at the city's NY Kids Club, but Musical Tots class stands out.
+There's no shortage of classes at the city's NY Kids Club, but the Musical Tots class stands out.
 It's hands-on and all the music is written specifically by and for NY Kids Club musicians.
 Kids bop around to everything from rock n' roll to jazz.
 Percussion instruments are brought in and discussed in class, and kids have an opportunity to touch and play them.
 Cultural themes are often incorporated into the children's lessons and the sessions are geared to enhance language development and music appreciation.

 The "Drop-In" Option